Key takeaways

 NASDAQ tracks the performance of the 100 largest non-financial companies listed on the stock exchange market like Apple (AAPL), Amazon (AMZN), Nvidia (NVDA), and Microsoft (MSFT).

 It's a no-brainer to trade due to tech firms' dynamic volatility.
-NDX is one of the best futures to trade if you are conversant with tech and biotech companies, and what moves them.
+NDX is one of the best futures to trade as the majority of the companies within the Nasdaq-100 are primed to develop new technology and are known to be resilient during economic turmoil.

 Key features: